 The Accelerator Program was piloted in Summer and Fall 2022.
 The UX Design for DH Pilot Project was co-funded by CDHI and the Collaborative Digital Research Space (CDRS).
 Peter Luo was the first UX Design Co-op student hired for the pilot project in May 2022.
 DH Developer Matthew Lefaive joined the team in September 2022.

-The UX Design for DH Pilot Project supported six projects.
+The UX Design for DH Pilot Project supported seven projects.

 Sexual Representation Collection Page Redesign

 PI: Patrick Keilty (Associate Professor, Faculty of Information)

 The Sexual Representation Collection page on the Mark S. Bonham Centre website is the digital presence of the physical Sexual Representation Collection Archive.
 It serves both to provide contextual information around the collection, but also a way for interested researchers to browse the collection’s finding aids online and contact the PI for a physical viewing.
 Through the six-week project timeline, the Accelerator Program reorganized the content in a more intuitive way, made the page more graphically interesting, and redesigned the Finding Aid section to be easier to use and more accessible for user groups less familiar with archives or the Collection.

 Decolonizing Archives of Water